samjulien/blog/_posts/2019-08-01-typescript-from-top-to-bottom-part-2-developing-the-angular-app.markdown

   ngOnInit() {
   }
 }
 ```

-You are basically creating the items object there and a fake function to add items to shopping cart.
-The `@Component` annotation says that this class is a component, its selector says how this component is going to be called in a parent components, template and style are links to html and css files that refers to this component.
-The method `ngOnInit()` is going to be executed when the page is loading.
+Basically, this version of the component is hard coding some items so you can see the view working.
+Also, this version is adding a fake `addToCart` method that simply confirms the action by triggering a `window.alert` with the _Added_ message.

-Now, you are going to add the code needed in the HTML page.
-Go to `items.component.html` and add the following code to it:
+Next, you are going to add the code needed in the HTML page.
+So, open the `items.component.html` file and replace its code with this:

 {% highlight html %}
+{% raw %}
 <table class="table">
   <thead>
     <tr>